-Nominations for the 2014 Blavatnik Awards Regional Postdoctoral Competition are now closed.
+Nominations for the 2015 Blavatnik Regional Awards are now closed.

-The regional postdoctoral competition of the Blavatnik Awards for Young Scientists recognizes the most promising postdoctoral-rank scientists and engineers from New York, New Jersey, and Connecticut working in disciplines within the life sciences, physical sciences, mathematics, and engineering.
+The regional postdoctoral awards of the Blavatnik Awards for Young Scientists acknowledge and celebrate the excellence of outstanding postdoctoral scientists and engineers from New York, New Jersey, and Connecticut working in disciplines within the Life Sciences, Physical Sciences & Engineering, and Chemistry.

 Three winners will each receive $30,000 in unrestricted funds, and six finalists will each receive $10,000 in unrestricted funds.

-The regional postdoctoral awards will be conferred at a ceremony held in autumn 2014 in New York City.
+The Blavatnik Regional Awards will be conferred at a ceremony held in autumn 2015 in New York City.

-All nominations for the regional postdoctoral competition must be submitted by the institution’s President, Provost, or the President’s official designee.
-Each institution may nominate up to fifteen candidates for the 2014 awards cycle.
+Nominations for the Blavatnik Regional Awards must be submitted by the institution’s President, Provost, or the President’s official designee.
+Each institution may nominate up to fifteen candidates for the 2015 awards cycle.

-- Currently hold a postdoctoral-rank position at an academic institution located in New York, New Jersey, or Connecticut.
+- Currently hold a postdoctoral position at an academic or research institution located in New York, New Jersey, or Connecticut.

-- Have made significant research contributions to disciplines within the life sciences, physical sciences, mathematics, or engineering.
+- Have made significant research contributions to disciplines within Life Sciences, Physical Sciences & Engineering, and Chemistry.

-The candidate and his/her work will be evaluated according to the following criteria:
+Nominees and their work will be evaluated according to the following criteria:

 - Quality: The extent to which the work is reliable, valid, credible, and scientifically rigorous.